July 9, 2014

-In a farmdoc daily article last week, Carl Zulauf provided estimates of the level of "high" U.S. average corn yields under good growing conditions, which turned out to be in the low- to mid-170s range.
-In related and earlier work, Gary Schnitkey showed that for the U.S. to have an average corn yield significantly above trend the majority of corn producing counties must have above trend yields.
+In a farmdoc daily article (July 2, 2014), Carl Zulauf provided estimates of the level of "high" U.S. average corn yields under good growing conditions, which turned out to be in the low- to mid-170s range.
+In related and earlier work (farmdoc daily March 25, 2014), Gary Schnitkey showed that for the U.S. to have an average corn yield significantly above trend the majority of corn producing counties must have above trend yields.
 The purpose of the today's article is to specifically identify the summer weather conditions that contribute to high U.S. corn yields and compare weather conditions to date in 2014 with those previous very favorable conditions.

 We first start with a brief discussion of the calculation of the trend of U.S. average corn yields.
 The most common way to identify the trend is illustrated in Figure 1.
 Actual average yields over a specified period of time are plotted and a trend line is fit to those yields.
 In this case, yields from 1960 through 2013 are plotted and the best fit is a linear trend.
 As indicated by the equation in Figure 1, the U.S. average corn yield increased by an average of 1.7928 bushels per acre from 1960 through 2013 and the trend yield explained 88 percent of the variation in actual annual yields (R2 = 0.8804).
 The calculation of the linear trend and the fit of the trend may vary according to the time period considered.
 This method of calculating trend is "unconditional," in the sense that the influence of weather conditions and technology on the average yield in each year is not explicitly disentangled.